Azure-Samples/DSRegTool/README.md

 - Testing MEX endpoints (for Federated domains)
 - Testing Internet Connectivity
 - Testing Device Registration Service
-- Test if the device exist on AAD.
+- Test if the device exist on AAD
 - Test if the device enabled on AAD.
 - Test if the device is not pending on AAD.